-Yan Bingtao suspended from World Snooker Tour
+Yan suspended from tour amid match-fixing probe

-Yan Bingtao: Former Masters champion suspended as part of a match-fixing investigation
+Yan Bingtao: Former Masters champion suspended as part of match-fixing investigation

 Last updated on .From the section Snooker

-Former Masters champion Yan Bingtao has been suspended from the World Snooker Tour (WST) as part of an ongoing investigation into match-fixing.
+Former Masters champion Yan Bingtao has been suspended from the World Snooker Tour as part of an ongoing investigation into match-fixing.

 China's Yan, the world number 16, was due to play on Monday at the English Open in Brentwood, but his suspension has been imposed after allegations of manipulating the outcome of matches for betting purposes.